Abed01-lab/TestAssignement1/README.md

 3. Give your thoughts on BDD

    - What was positive and good about using BDD?
-     I think that using BDD definitely helps me make sure to develop my code to cover all the given scenarios.
+     \nI think that using BDD definitely helps me make sure to develop my code to cover all the given scenarios.
    - What was annoying or difficult?
      It takes some time to write the feature with scenarios
    - What surprised you?